 How are governments cracking down on Kodi piracy?

 Around the world, copyright legislation is becoming tighter and tighter.
 The goal is to secure copyrighted materials, and the profit gained from those materials, for the appropriate persons.
-However, countries are taking numerous approaches to battling copyright infringement:
+However, countries are taking many approaches to battling copyright infringement:

 The Federal Communications Commission (FCC), like many copyright authorities, has banned the sale of "pre-loaded" set-top Kodi boxes, and is continuing to fight against copyright infringement.
 More recently, the US has focused on international copyright infringements, as well as the possible reform of the Digital Millennium Copyright Act (1998).
 The DMCA regulates digital media and deals with the scope of copyright infringement issues, as well as penalties.